 So how exactly can travel and philanthropy positively converge?
 In practical terms, there are several ways that Rockhouse Hotel helps the Rockhouse Foundation.
 Firstly, all foundation expenses, including administrative and fundraising costs, are underwritten by the Rockhouse Hotel, Skylark (their sister property also in Negril) and Miss Lily’s, a buzzing New York restaurant that now has an outpost at Skylark in Negril too.
 The investors and owners of the hotel are also major donors to the foundation.

 When it comes to fundraising for the foundation, the hotel community is heavily involved.
-For example, the team has run several events that engage the hospitality and traveler community such as a benefit dinner in New York, which raised over $300,000 USD.
+For example, the team runs several events that engage the hospitality and traveler community such as their annual benefit dinner in New York, which regularly raises $250,000 – $300,000 USD.
 They also run a series of guest chef dinners at the hotels in Jamaica.
 Regular guests at the hotel can’t help but fall in love with the setting, the community and inevitably the foundation’s work, so regular guests often become individual donors for the foundation too.

 Salmon believes that this inextricable link between the foundation and the hotel represents a new form of luxury.
 “Luxury today isn’t just about marble baths,” Salmon exclaims, “It’s about speaking with pride about the place you stayed.
 That’s the new luxury.
 The community and the way they treat their staff.
 [It’s about] how you can tell your kids or friends about where you stayed.”
 He highlights that traditionally, luxury tourism in the developing world has been exploitative and extractive.
 Rockhouse places great emphasis on making sure that it is instead responsible and regenerative.